-On June 24, Gov. Cooper extended the Safer at Home phase until at least July 17.
-He also issued a statewide face mask order to help stop the spread of the coronavirus.
+On June 24, Gov. Roy Cooper issued a statewide face mask order to help stop the spread of the coronavirus.
 This order states that people must wear face coverings when in public places where physical distancing is not possible.
 In addition, certain businesses must have employees and customers wear face coverings.

 For more info on North Carolina’s COVID-19 response, call the NC 2-1-1 hotline or consult the state’s COVID-19 guidance resources.

 If you do leave home, practice your W’s: Wear, Wait, Wash